matrix-org/matrix-spec-proposals/proposals/4177-upload-location-hints.md

 ## Potential issues

 How do clients/servers interpret location hints?
 Is it sensible to leave this undefined/open.
-We could provide explict options, or a baseline of options, "it is recommended location hints use geographical ISO codes" for example.
+We could provide explicit options, or a baseline of options, "it is recommended location hints use geographical ISO codes" for example.

 ## Alternatives